narenmanoj/TTIC-Programming-Requirement/README.md

 - Speed of predictions.
 - Quality of predictions.
 This can be evaluated less subjectively than the autocomplete
+- Complexity of model updates.
+- Interpretability of the model.

 _Processing hundreds of millions of conversations for your autocomplete and auto-categorize models could take a very long time.
 How could you distribute the processing across multiple machines?_